Pleonexia: Christian concepts of pleonexia

 William Barclay describes pleonexia as an "accursed love of having", which "will pursue its own interests with complete disregard for the rights of others, and even for the considerations of common humanity".
 He labels it an aggressive vice that operates in three spheres of life.
-In the material sphere involves "grasping at money and goods, regardless of honour and honesty".
+In the material sphere, it involves "grasping at money and goods, regardless of honour and honesty".
 In the ethical sphere it is "the ambition which tramples on others to gain something which is not properly meant for it".
 In the moral sphere, it is "the unbridled lust which takes its pleasure where it has no right to take".